Foster FAQs

 What’s involved with fostering through A.R.F.?

-Fostering involves taking a homeless cat, dog, puppy, or kitten (or more than one!) into your home and giving them love and care until they can be adopted.
-We will work with you to place the proper animal in your care – cats vs. dogs, dog size, animal age, etc.
+Fostering involves taking one or more homeless cats or dogs into your home and caring for them until adoption.
+We will work with you to place the proper animals in your care.

 A.R.F. provides any supplies you may need, from leashes to food and anything in between.
-A.R.F. covers medical care at any of the three area veterinarian offices that care for our pets.
-You aren’t expected to be a medical expert, but part of being a foster is ensuring that your foster receives any approved medical care recommended, from basics like vaccines and spay/neuter to needed treatments.
-When your animal is healthy enough to be adopted, you’ll attend our adoption events to showcase his or her amazing personality.
+A.R.F. covers medical care at any of the three local veterinarian offices that care for our pets.
+You aren’t expected to be a medical expert.
+However, part of fostering is ensuring that your animal receives any recommended medical care, from vaccines and spay/neuter surgeries to additional treatments.
+When your animal is healthy enough to be adopted, you’ll attend our adoption events to showcase their amazing personality.

 Will fostering cost me anything?